TeraProxy/Cosplayer/README.md

 ##### :heavy_exclamation_mark: Elin Gunner Patch Info :heavy_exclamation_mark:
-I got the opcodes for Cosplayer on NA but decided against releasing them yet.
 Please support Pinkie Pie (Discord: Pinkie Pie#7969) by buying his new Elin-Magic costume module.
-He will send you the necessary opcodes and definition files.
+He will send you the necessary opcodes that I'm currently not uploading to tera-data because I want him to get some money for all the work he has done for the community.

-Even if I released the opcodes right now, Cosplayer still needs a rewrite since the old way of applying costumes from the Dressing Room no longer works.
+The Cosplayer revamp for the Elin Gunner patch is 95% done.
+Most of the base code has been rewritten and all old features (except filling the Dressing Room with custom items) are already fully working on live servers.
+New interesting features have been added as well.
+I'm sure that at least one of them will find a lot of fans.

+For the time being the module will stay private to help Pinkie's sales.
+However, I will not let those of you down that absolutely do not want to pay money for modules.
+Patience will be rewarded and I love hearing how much fun players had with Cosplayer so far.
+But for now, you will have to wait a bit longer.
 Thank you for understanding.

 # Cosplayer
 A tera-proxy module able to change your client-side appearance.